-15 percent drop in 2018 is interesting, but it could in fact be an anomaly.
-One can only speculate as to the cause, and whether the number will rebound in 2019.
+15 per cent drop in 2018 is interesting, and the further decrease of about 10 per cent in 2019 is curious.
+One can only speculate as to the cause, and whether the number will rebound in 2020 or be lower as an effect of the pandemic.

 Although there may be a perceived notion that UFOs are not being reported with as much frequency as in the past, this is not true.
 UFOs have not "gone away."
 This data clearly contradicts comments by those who would assert that UFOs are a 'passing fad' or that UFO sightings are decreasing.
-A total of 937 UFO reports in one country in a single year is still quite remarkable.
+A total of 849 UFO reports in one country in a single year is still quite remarkable.